Spicewood, Texas: History

-Except for Naumann Feed and Ranch Supply (1 mile NW), the majority of local businesses are 1 mi.
-S, at nearby "Hollingsworth Corner" (often misunderstood to be Spicewood-proper) and include a general store serving gasoline, hardware, snack foods/beverages, Marine/Boat Service, a Used Car Lot, Real Estate, insurance, and a Bar-B-Que restaurant.
+The majority of local businesses are one mile south, at nearby "Hollingsworth Corner" (often misunderstood to be Spicewood proper) and include a general store serving gasoline, hardware, snack foods/beverages, Marine/Boat Service, a Used Car Lot, Real Estate, insurance, and Opie's BBQ.
 A favorite outdoor destination is nearby Krause Springs, formerly known as Tiger ("tigger") Springs, a spring-fed pond, swimming pool, and picnic/camping concession.
-The Spicewood area has four privately owned airports, one of them, the old "Austin Air Ranch" or "Windermere", FAA-identifier "88R", welcoming to public use, with fuel, hangar, and light-maintenance available, daytime-VFR use only.
+The Spicewood area has four privately owned airports; one of them, the old "Austin Air Ranch" or "Windermere", FAA-identifier "88R", welcoming to public use, with fuel, hangar, and light-maintenance available, daytime-VFR use only.
 The other three airports, Flying X River Ranch (8TA3), Lakeside Beach (0XS6), and Fall Creek Air Ranch (52TS) (the last one not depicted on charts), are "Prior-Permission Required/At-Risk" only.

 During September 2011, wildfires hit and significantly damaged the Spicewood area.
-67 structures were lost or damaged across five subdivisions.
+Sixty-seven structures were lost or damaged across five subdivisions.
 The majority of the homes in those subdivisions were destroyed, with 22 homes destroyed in one subdivision alone.
-17 state agencies and 150 firefighters worked to control the blaze.
+Seventeen state agencies and 150 firefighters worked to control the blaze.
 It affected a minimum of 10 square miles, or 6,400 acres.

 In 2005, Cypress Valley Canopy Tours was established in the community.

 Several studio albums by many different singers and bands have been recorded at Pedernales Country Club and Bee Creek Studios in Spicewood, including:

 10, Half a Hundred Years, and Pasture Prime by western swing band Asleep at the Wheel;

 Angel Eyes and Partners by Willie Nelson;

 Spend a Night in the Box (The Reverend Horton Heat);